theKristi/Timer/README.md

 * No error checking
   * I haven't gotten to it yet
 * toString method too one dimensional
   * As of right now only the inteval 10 displays correctly.
-I'm looking into custom string Format settings you can specify to make this more dynamim
+I'm looking into custom string Format settings you can specify to make this more dynamic

 ### Demo
- [See](http://thekristi.github.io/Timer/) for a cool demo
+ [Click Here](http://thekristi.github.io/Timer/) for a cool demo